-The percentage of adults in Bennett who are college-educated is close to the national average for all communities of 21.84%: 17.47% of the adults in Bennett have a bachelor's degree or advanced degree.
+In terms of college education, Bennett is nearly on par with the US average for all cities of 21.84%: 17.52% of adults 25 and older in Bennett have a bachelor's degree or advanced degree.

-The per capita income in Bennett in 2010 was $24,179, which is middle income relative to Colorado and the nation.
-This equates to an annual income of $96,716 for a family of four.
+The per capita income in Bennett in 2018 was $35,612, which is middle income relative to Colorado, and upper middle income relative to the rest of the US.
+This equates to an annual income of $142,448 for a family of four.
 However, Bennett contains both very wealthy and poor people as well.

-Bennett is a somewhat ethnically-diverse town.
+Bennett is a very ethnically-diverse town.
 The people who call Bennett home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Bennett residents report their race to be White, followed by Native American.
+The greatest number of Bennett residents report their race to be White, followed by Asian.
 Bennett also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.27% of the town’s residents.
-Important ancestries of people in Bennett include Irish, English, Norwegian, and Polish.
+People of Hispanic or Latino origin account for 11.71% of the town’s residents.
+Important ancestries of people in Bennett include German, Irish, Scots-Irish, English, and European.

 The most common language spoken in Bennett is English.
-Other important languages spoken here include Spanish and Japanese.
+Other important languages spoken here include Spanish and Italian.